-Thesis and Dissertation Formatting Guidelines
+Guidelines for Thesis and Dissertation Formatting

 The following format guidelines are intended to help you prepare your master’s thesis or doctoral dissertation and should be used in conjunction with the specific style adopted by your academic program.
 It is your responsibility to conform to the following format requirements and ensure that your manuscript’s presentation is of the highest quality.
 Because requirements may change over time, students should not use existing library or departmental copies of manuscripts as examples of proper format.